ssghait007/blog/content/blog/git-bisect-to-find-buggy-commit.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/git-bisect.webp
 ---

-# Bug introduced in recent commits ?
-Git bisect to rescue
+# Git bisect is here to save your day

-How to use git bisect to find which commit introduced bug.
+This blog discusses how we can use git bisect command to find commit that has introduced bug recently.

 ## What is git bisect ?